abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 ..  only:: draft

     Dimension variables are used to accumulate quantities (or *dimensions*) along the routes.
-There are three types of dimension variables (we explain the type of ``d`` just after the list):
+    To denote a *dimension*, we use an ``std::string d``.
+There are three types of dimension variables:

       * ``CumulVar(i, d)``: variables representing the quantity of dimension ``d`` when arriving at the node ``i``.